egeste/ttTools/README.md

 `zip -r ttTools-loader.zip extension/*`

 ### Bookmarklet
-For a simple drag & drop link you can simply drag into your bookmarks bar, visit the [official ttTools website](http://tttools.egeste.net/)
+For a drag & drop link you can simply drag into your bookmarks bar, visit the [official ttTools website](http://tttools.egeste.net/)

 To add the bookmark manually: